Fine & Performing Arts

 3. A maximum total of 10 hours credit in activity, athletic practice, and basic military training courses and military science, naval science, or aerospace studies courses combined can be counted toward a degree in the Hixson-Lied College of Fine and Performing Arts.
 This restriction does not apply to courses cross-listed between military science, naval science, or aerospace studies and departments of the Hixson-Lied College of Fine and Performing Arts.

 Credit by Examination

 Through study or experience that parallels a University of Nebraska–Lincoln course, a regularly enrolled University student may feel prepared to pass an examination on the course content of a specific course for credit in that course.
 To apply for credit, a student should:

 2. Obtain a Credit by Examination Form at the Registrar's Office, 107 Canfield Administration Building, 402-472-3649.
 Current enrollment in the University must also be verified.

 3. Secure the approval signature from the Department Chair, instructor, and the Dean of the student’s college.

 4. Secure the bursar’s receipt for payment of the appropriate fee per course for Credit by Examination.
 Currently, the fee is one-half the resident tuition rate.

 5. Present the completed form to the instructor designated by the Department Chair.
-The instructor will give the examination and report the results on the Credit by Examination Form to the Records Office, 107 Canfield Administration Building, 402-472-3636.
+The instructor will give the examination and report the results on the Credit by Examination Form to the Registrar's Office, 107 Canfield Administration Building, 402-472-3636.